The cheerful little girl with bouncy golden curls was almost five.

 Lymphatic Filariae

-orms, which inhabit the intestines, lymphatic filariae live in the lymphatic vessels and nodes.
+Unlike most parasitic worms, which inhabit the intestines, lymphatic filariae live in the lymphatic vessels and nodes.
 For reasons not completely understood by scientists, the presence of these worms in the lymph system can lead to severe inflammation called elephantiasis, which often affects the legs, arms, genitals and breasts [see photo].
 Unfortunately for men, the worms have a propensity for the male genitalia.
 The worms get inside a person's body when a mosquito carrying their larvae sinks its proboscis into a victim's skin.
 The larvae travel through the skin and into the lymph vessels where they mature into adults measuring as long as four inches (100 millimeters).
 According to WHO, the infection usually begins in childhood but often takes years to cause elephantiasis.

-ple, mostly in the warm, humid climes of south Asia, Africa and the Americas, are infected with these tiny worms, and more than 40 million are disfigured by the infection, according to WHO.
+Some 120 million people, mostly in the warm, humid climes of south Asia, Africa and the Americas, are infected with these tiny worms, and more than 40 million are disfigured by the infection, according to WHO.

 People accidentally ingest immature worms by eating raw or undercooked pork.
 Once the worms pass into the intestines, they latch onto the intestinal walls with suckers and hooks and begin to grow—and grow.
 The pork tapeworm shown here, Taenia solium, can grow as long as 20 feet (six meters).
 Often, people don't even know they have tapeworm until they see the worms—or pieces of them in their stool.
 If a person ingests the tapeworm eggs (by, for example, drinking water contaminated by egg-laden human feces), the eggs hatch into larvae the stomach and travel into the small intestine.
 From there, they may enter the bloodstream and migrate to the muscles, eyes or brain, where they can cause seizures, headaches and potentially fatal brain swelling.